Budget constraints are architecture inputs

 A budget is an architectural boundary condition.
 It decides which capabilities exist, where they live, and which risks remain unfunded.
 Under real uptime pressure, that boundary produces engineering discipline.
 Without uptime pressure, the same budget just produces cheaper systems.

-Spending ceilings change which tools get selected
+Spending ceilings change, which tools get selected

 Under a spending ceiling, instrumentation has to justify itself against actual failure cost.
 A tool enters the stack when a specific problem crosses the threshold where the fix is cheaper than the pain.
-Almost nothing enters on speculation.
+Almost nothing enters speculation.

 Manual deployments at midnight were costing sleep and producing errors on revenue-critical systems.
 Jenkins removed that labor and the operator error that came with it.